 Participants in the Child Advocacy Program (CAP) Graduate Program are Harvard Law School Graduate Program Visiting Researchers, Visiting Scholars, LLM, and SJD students who have been given CAP affiliation.

-In addition to auditing CAP courses (click here for our 2017-18 course offerings), CAP affiliates are encouraged to take part in a Research and Writing Workshop.
-The Research and Writing Workshop is a non-credit opportunity for students and Visiting Researchers or Scholars to meet and discuss a work-in-progress on a regular basis.
+In addition to auditing CAP courses CAP affiliates are encouraged to take part in our Writing Program: a non-credit opportunity for students and Visiting Researchers or Scholars to meet and discuss a work-in-progress on a regular basis.
 In the spring term, CAP Graduate Program participants are offered the opportunity to present their work in an informal setting.

 CAP focuses primarily on a few substantive areas, and candidates seeking an affiliation with CAP should have an interest and expertise in child welfare issues (abuse & neglect, adoption, foster care), juvenile justice, or education.
 Visiting Researchers, Visiting Scholars, LLM, and SJD students who plan to engage in a serious research and writing project related to CAP interest areas should follow the respective guidelines below for becoming CAP affiliated.